graysky2/streamzap/README.md

 * Place Lirc.xml into ~/.xbmc/userdata
 * Place remote.xml into ~/.xbmc/userdata/keymaps
 * Place audio_switch.py in ~/xbmc/bin (note you likely need to edit the code to match your system, see the thread in the comments).
+* Two suggestoned icons are included.
+Place them in ~ as shown in the script.

 ##### XBMC Files and Formats
 * Lircmap.xml - Maps xbmc_buttons to LIRC_buttons.  (`<xbmc_button>LIRC_button</xbmc_button>`)